minwalker/BitmapUtils/README.md

 ## utils tool description
 ![](/BitmapUtils/screen_capture/bitmap_log.png)

-	above image is the log of BitmapUtilsActivity in SampleSize but not createScaleBitmap and using createScaleBitmap, we found just in sampleSize can get less memory than origin bitmap, but it's width and height is not the same with our target (200,200), sampleSize can only be close to the target(some time is same), so most time it will be big than our target.
+	above image is the log of BitmapUtilsActivity inSampleSize but not createScaleBitmap and using createScaleBitmap, we found just in sampleSize can get less memory than origin bitmap, but it's width and height is not the same with our target (200,200), sampleSize can only be close to the target(some time is same), so most time it will be big than our target.